SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Indonesia.

-Marine and wildlife filming in Indonesia is exceptional thanks to the country's place at the heart of the Coral Triangle—the most biodiverse marine region on Earth.
+Here is how this works in practice.
+Marine and wildlife filming in Indonesia is top thanks to the country's place at the heart of the Coral Triangle—the most biodiverse marine region on Earth.
 Productions can capture Komodo dragons in Komodo National Park, Sumatran orangutans in Bornean and Sumatran rainforests, Sumatran tigers, manta rays in Raja Ampat, whale sharks in Cenderawasih Bay, and birds of paradise in West Papua.
-The Indian Ocean, Pacific Ocean and Java Sea provide remarkable diving and surface filming opportunities.
+The Indian Ocean, Pacific Ocean and Java Sea give remarkable diving and surface filming chances.

-We work with experienced Indonesian wildlife cinematographers and coordinate permits through the Indonesian Film Agency, the Ministry of Education and Culture, the Directorate General of Civil Aviation and the Indonesian Maritime Security Agency (Bakamla).
+Here is the short of it.
+We work with skilled Indonesian wildlife cinematographers and set up permits through the Indonesian Film Agency, the Ministry of Education and Culture, the Directorate General of Civil Aviation and the Indonesian Maritime Security Agency (Bakamla).
 Our team handles liveaboard charters in Raja Ampat and Komodo, dive operators across the archipelago, and access to Sumatran and Bornean rainforest reserves so your crew can focus on filming.

 Capabilities